Siberia-yuan/Algorithms-for-CPU-test-bench/README.md

 # Algorithms-for-CPU-test-bench
-See the GeneralDoc.docx to check for the details
+Read the GeneralDoc.docx to check for the details.